sturteva/CS325_Group/README.md

-# TSP
+# TSP with Greedy and 2-Opt
-## To Run
-As of right now we only support python 2

-run
-`python tsp.py path/to/inputs.txt`
-to run the TSP module
-ex:
-`python tsp.py tests/mytest.txt`
-from the root directory
+## Compile and run against any input file
+`make tsp && ./tsp path/to/testFile`

-output will generate in tests/mytest.txt.tour
+Output will generate in tests/mytest.txt.tour

-## Tests
-To run the tests,
-run
-`python tests.py`

 ## TSP-Verifier
 To verify that all locations were added to the solution file